Date Idea, Festivals & Fairs, Kid Friendly

-Top 7 corn mazes within a 2-hour drive from Boston open in 2020 with COVID-19 precautions in place.
+Top 7 corn mazes within a 2-hour drive from Boston open in 2021.
 Most of these farms have other activities, such as apple or pumpkin picking.

 Where: Framingham, MA.
 25 miles from Downtown Boston

 What: Admission includes access to the 4.5 acre corn maze, visit the animals, and one sugar pumpkin for each person in your group.

 Where: Ipswich, MA.
 30 miles from Downtown Boston

 What: Marini Farm’s corn maze is not your typical walk through the stalks but educational and interactive.
 There are 18 stations strategically placed throughout the maze with answers to a game sheet that you will be given before entering.